watsonjr/Analytical_Workflows_Fall2025/Module 1/Week 1/README.md

 # Week 1
-During the first week of the course, we will present a roadmap for the term ahead and provide you with some important transferrable scientific literacy skills.
-We'll also discuss the term project of workign in teams to solve analyze big environmental data to solve problems in earth systems science.
+During the first week of the course, we will present a roadmap for the term ahead and provide you with some important transferrable skills in scientific literacy.
+We'll also discuss the term project where you'll be working in teams to analyze big environmental data to solve problems in earth systems science.

 ## Lecture 1
 - Introduce instructor and class (10 min)
 - Provide course overview and motivation (30 min)
 - Read and discuss article (40 min)

-Required reading (in-class):
+Required reading (in class):

 [Machine learning in Earth and environmental science requires education and research policy reforms](https://github.com/Analytical-Workflows-for-Earth-Science/Sp2025/blob/main/Readings/Fleming%20et%20al.%20-%202021%20-%20Machine%20learning%20in%20Earth%20and%20environmental%20scienc.pdf)